shua5115/BALLS/README.md

 - takes two 1d axis action names and creates a 2d axis with their values
 - if actionname is a valid action in ctrl, then that action will be updated with the result of this function
 - option to normalize the input

+`ctrl:deadzone(actionname, min, max)`
+- calls control.deadzone on the action with name actionname

 ## Additional Love Callbacks
 - made a part of the love table to interface with libraries such as hump.gamestate